redips/Stack/docs/cookbook/admin_panel/menu.md

 ## How to customize the sidebar menu

-You should decorate the `sylius_admin_ui.knp.menu_builder` service to customize the admin menu.
+To customize the admin menu, you need to decorate the `sylius_admin_ui.knp.menu_builder` service.

 ```php
 declare(strict_types=1);